Geography

-Introduction
+The history of geography as a discipline spans cultures and millennia, being independently developed by multiple groups, and cross-pollinated by trade between these groups.
+Geography as a discipline dates back to the earliest attempts to understand the world spatially, with the earliest example of an attempted world map dating to the 9th century BCE in ancient Babylon.
+Origins of many of the concepts in geography can be traced to Greek Eratosthenes of Cyrene, who may have coined the term "geographia" (c.
+276 BC).
+The first recorded use of the word γεωγραφία was as the title of a book by Greek scholar Claudius Ptolemy (100 – 170 AD).
+During the Middle Ages, geography was influenced by Islamic scholars, like Muhammad al-Idrisi, producing detailed maps of the world.
+The Age of Discovery was influential in the development of geography, as European explorers mapped the New World.
+Modern developments include the development of geomatics and geographic information science.

+The core concepts of geography consistent between all approaches are a focus on space, place, time, and scale.
+Today, geography is an extremely broad discipline with multiple approaches and modalities.
+The main branches of geography are physical geography, human geography, and technical geography.
+Physical geography focuses on the natural environment, human geography focuses on how humans interact with the Earth, and technical geography focuses on the development of tools for understanding geography.
+Techniques employed can generally be broken down into quantitative and qualitative approaches, with many studies taking mixed-methods approaches.
+Common techniques include cartography, remote sensing, interviews, and surveying.

+Fundamentals

-Geography is a systematic study of the Earth, its features, and phenomena that take place on it.
+Geography is a systematic study of the Earth (other celestial bodies are specified, such as "geography of Mars", or given another name, such as areography in the case of Mars, or selenography in the case of the Moon, or planetography for the general case), its features, and phenomena that take place on it.
 For something to fall into the domain of geography, it generally needs some sort of spatial component that can be placed on a map, such as coordinates, place names, or addresses.
 This has led to geography being associated with cartography and place names.
 Although many geographers are trained in toponymy and cartology, this is not their main preoccupation.
 Geographers study the Earth's spatial and temporal distribution of phenomena, processes, and features as well as the interaction of humans and their environment.
 Because space and place affect a variety of topics, such as economics, health, climate, plants, and animals, geography is highly interdisciplinary.
 The interdisciplinary nature of the geographical approach depends on an attentiveness to the relationship between physical and human phenomena and their spatial patterns.
-Geography is specific to the planet Earth, and other celestial bodies are specified, such as "geography of Mars," or given another name, such as areography in the case of Mars.

-Geography as a discipline can be split broadly into three main branches: human geography, physical geography, and technical geography.
-Human geography largely focuses on the built environment and how humans create, view, manage, and influence space.
-Physical geography examines the natural environment, and how organisms, climate, soil, water, and landforms produce and interact.
-The difference between these approaches led to the development of integrated geography, which combines physical and human geography and concerns the interactions between the environment and humans.
-Technical geography involves studying and developing the tools and techniques used by geographers, such as remote sensing, cartography, and geographic information system.